Solving the Liouvillian Gap with Artificial Neural Networks: The Markov chain Monte Carlo

 For achieving the stochastic average, we will generate a Markov chain of computational bi-bases $x_1\rightarrow x_2\rightarrow x_3\rightarrow \cdots\rightarrow x_{N_s}$ with total length $N_s$ by sampling $|\rho'|^2$.
 This process can be realized by the well-known Metropolis-Hasting algorithm \cite{metropolis1953equation}: At step $i$, we randomly flip 1 to 4 spins in $x_i$ to obtain a new sample and calculate the following acceptance probability to determine whether to accept it:

 Then we use the ensemble observable average of the Markov chain to estimate the stochastic average.
-Besides, we need to drop the first $5\%$ of the Markov chain considering the thermalization process.
+Besides, considering the thermalization process, we need to drop the first $5\%$ of the Markov chain.

 After each SR iteration, we should recompute the trace of updated RBM ansatz $\rho_\text{RBM}$ in order to make sure $\tr{\rho'}=0$, as mentioned in the main text.
-This step can also be implemented in a sampling paradigm as follows.
+This step can be achieved directly in small system size (typically $N \leq 10$) and also can be implemented by a sampling paradigm for larger system size as follows.

+The diagonal real ancillary $\rho_0'$ should be chosen appropriately according to the specific Liouvillian $\mathcal{L}$, mainly resembling its steady state property.
+For example, $\rho_0'$ for the 1D/2D XXZ model corresponds to the bi-base state with all spins pointing down, so that we can impose $\rho_\text{RBM}(0,0)=\tr{\rho_\text{RBM}}$, whereas $\rho_0'$ used for the XYZ model is the identity matrix.
+Besides, in order to obtain better convergence performance, the derivative of $\tr{\rho_\text{RBM}}$ can also be taken into consideration similarly.